top of page

 Flash Fiction Competition Winners 2025

-The results for this year's competition are as follows:
+The results for last year's competition were as follows:

 1st prize - 'Heredity' by Anji Brown